George and Joyce Wein Jazz & Heritage Center Grand Opening Concert

 The George and Joyce Wein Jazz & Heritage Center is located at 1225 N. Rampart Street - adjacent to the Jazz & Heritage Foundation offices - and was purchased by the foundation in 2008.
-After extensive planning, the foundation decided to use the space as the first permanent home of its Don “Moose” Jamison Heritage School of Music, a free program that has operated on local university campuses since 1990.
+After extensive planning, the foundation decided to use the space as the first permanent home of its Don “Moose” Jamison Heritage School of Music, a free program that has operated on local university campuses since its inception.
 It will also serve as a community center.

 George Wein grew up in Boston and became a professional jazz pianist while still a teenager.
 In 1950, he opened a jazz club called Storyville, named after the New Orleans red light district.